Kabul: Demographics

-About 68% of the city's population follow Sunni Islam while 30% are Shiites (mainly the Hazaras and Qizilbash).
-The remaining 2% are followers of Sikhism and Hinduism, as well as one known Christian resident (First Lady Rula Ghani) and one Jewish resident (Zablon Simintov) in the 2010s.
+Around 90% of the city's population follow Sunni Islam while 10% are Shias, who are mostly Hazaras and reside in the Dashte Barchi area.
+There may also be hundreds of Afghan Sikhs and Afghan Hindus.
 It is estimated that there were 500–8,000 Afghan Christians in the country as a whole; due to restrictions on religious freedom, they often worship in secret, rendering it difficult to estimate the number of Christians in Kabul specifically.
-Hundreds of non-Muslims still remain after the Taliban retakeover Afghanistan.
-Kabul also has small Sindhi and Punjabi merchant community (which most of the Sikhs and Hindus belong to) and Turkish communities (mostly business-owners and investors), and in the 1980s had a sizable Russian community during the Soviet campaign in the country.